teknopaul/lmms/FORK_README.md

 Turn off Quantizing
 ![lmms-quantize-off](doc-images/lmms-quantize-off.png)

 wire up a midi keyboard hit record, and play on the keyboard.
-This fork alo has auto-wiring of a default midi-keyboard, if its detected.
+This fork also has auto-wiring of a default midi-keyboard, if its detected. i.e. when you open piano roll it automatically connects midi input from your keyboard to the instrument.

 N.B.
-Your PC keyboard and midi stack will add latency, no attempt is made to compensate for latency, my setup gives millisecond precision like this.
+Your PC keyboard and midi stack will add some latency, no attempt is made to compensate for latency, my setup gives millisecond precision like this.
 YMMV.

 Notes are recorded with their midi position and the offset from that position, you can move notes around, and they keep their offsets but this makes very little sense.
 If you move notes around you probably want to remove the offset for the note you are moving Quantize >> Remove groove.
-You can make very subtle movements in the position of notes in Piano roll after recording with Quantize >> Nudge forward and Quantize >> Nudge back
+You can make very subtle movements in the position of notes in Piano roll after recording with Quantize >> Nudge forward and Quantize >> Nudge back.

 ![lmms-quantize-menu](doc-images/lmms-quantize-menu.png)

-N.B. changing BPM a lot after recording, will probably not behave as expected.
+N.B. changing BPM a lot after recording with groove, or applying groove, will probably not behave as expected, since offsets are not adjusted when you change BPM.

 ## Groove quantizing